 I’m a veteran of several film festivals including the Newport Beach Film Festival, the Berlin International Film Festival, the American Film Institute's AFIFest Hollywood and AFI DOCS, the famed Venice International Film Festival, the San Luis Obispo SLO Film Fest, and the Santa Barbara International Film Festival's family of festivals including the SBIFF, the SBIFF Wave Festivals and the SBIFF Showcase Film Series.
-To date I’ve written and published 80 film reviews and have work posted on four sites including sbccfilmreviews.org, imdb.com.
+To date I’ve written and published over 100 film reviews and have work posted on four sites including sbccfilmreviews.org, imdb.com.
 I have also been published in Classic Film Images magazine.

 In addition to writing reviews and covering film festivals, I am currently seeking distribution for new films.
 I have contacts in several major markets including Los Angeles, New York, Toronto, and Cannes, France.

 So when you’re looking for your film to get noticed, remember HollywoodGlee can help.
 We have professional marketers, respected critics and the most knowledgeable contacts on what film festival and/or distribution channel is right for you and your film.

 The SLO Film Fest is delighted to put South Africa in the spotlight this year for its 14th Annual Surf Nite in SLO!